Buying real estate in Abidjan?

 Which areas are truly high-end in Abidjan right now?

-The truly high-end neighborhoods in Abidjan right now are Cocody Riviera Golf, Deux-Plateaux Vallon, Riviera 4 (select pockets), Bonoumin, Danga within the Cocody area, Marcory Zone 4 and Bietry for expat-style premium apartments, and rare residential offerings in Plateau.
+The truly high-end areas in Abidjan right now are Cocody Riviera Golf, Deux-Plateaux Vallon, Riviera 4 (select pockets), Bonoumin, Danga, Marcory Zone 4 and Bietry for premium apartments, and a small number of residential units near the Plateau business district.

 How much does it really cost to buy, beyond the price, in Abidjan in 2026?